dev-yakuza/dev-yakuza.github.io/_posts/laravel/2018-12-22-jwt-siginup/2018-12-22-jwt-siginup-en.md

 - [Ansible&Laravel]({{site.url}}/environment/ansible-laravel/){:target="_blank"}

 ## Connect Database
-signin feature which we will develop from now need the database to store the user information. if you don't know how to connect the database to Laravel, see below blog.
+signup feature which we will develop from now need the database to store the user information. if you don't know how to connect the database to Laravel, see below blog.

 - [Ansible&Laravel]({{site.url}}/environment/ansible-laravel/){:target="_blank"}